-HTTP filters — if you are configuring a Trace Session that uses the Web Proxy Trace Scenario with the Microsoft-Pef-WebProxy provider, you can specify filters that isolate traffic based on a Hostname or PortFilter value.
+HTTP filters — if you are configuring a Live Trace Session with the Pre-Encryption for HTTPS Trace Scenario that uses the Microsoft-Pef-WebProxy provider, you can specify filters that isolate traffic based on a Hostname or PortFilter value.

 Keyword and Level filters — if you are configuring a Live Trace Session that uses a particular system ETW Provider, you can set event Keyword and Level filters to capture events from specific modules of a Windows system component that has been instrumented for ETW via that ETW Provider, with Keyword bitmask values and Level strings that represent its events.
-By setting an appropriate Keyword bitmask or Level value, you cause the ETW Provider to deliver only the events that are represented by the Keyword or Level configuration, thereby enabling you to filter for these events in traces that use the system ETW Provider.
-Examples of such providers include the Microsoft-Windows-Dhcp-Client or Microsoft-Windows-LDAP-Client that are accessible from the Add System Providers dialog, which you can display from the Add Providers drop-down list on the ETW Providers toolbar in the New Session dialog during Live Trace Session configuration.
+By setting an appropriate Keyword bitmask or Level value, you cause the ETW Provider to deliver only the events that are represented by the Keyword or Level configuration, thereby enabling you to filter for these events in traces that use a particular system ETW Provider.
+Examples of such providers include the Microsoft-Windows-Dhcp-Client and Microsoft-Windows-LDAP-Client that are accessible from the Add System Providers dialog, which you can display from the Add Providers drop-down list on the ETW Providers toolbar in the New Session dialog during Live Trace Session configuration.

 To learn more about creating your own Filter Expressions or modifying existing ones, see Writing Filter Expressions.